arosaspa/github/README.md

-Install GitHub on Ubuntu 22.04.3
+esInstall GitHub on Ubuntu 24.04

 First, open the terminal and type: